The Lean Language Reference

 Converts an 64-bit signed integer into the 64-bit unsigned integer that is its two's complement encoding.

-Even though some fixed-with integer types require boxing in general, the compiler is able to represent them without boxing in code paths that use only a specific fixed-width type rather than being polymorphic, potentially after a specialization pass.
+Even though some fixed-with integer types require boxing in general, the compiler is able to represent them without boxing or pointer indirections in code paths that use only a specific fixed-width type rather than being polymorphic, potentially after a specialization pass.
 This applies in most practical situations where these types are used: their values are represented using the corresponding unsigned fixed-width C type when a constructor parameter, function parameter, function return value, or intermediate result is known to be a fixed-width integer type.
 The Lean run-time system includes primitives for storing fixed-width integers in constructors of inductive types, and the primitive operations are defined on the corresponding C types, so boxing tends to happen at the “edges” of integer calculations rather than for each intermediate result.
 In contexts where other types might occur, such as the contents of polymorphic containers like Array, these types are boxed, even if an array is statically known to contain only a single fixed-width integer type.The monomorphic array type ByteArray avoids boxing for arrays of UInt8.
 Lean does not specialize the representation of inductive types or arrays.
 Inspecting a function's type in Lean is not sufficient to determine how fixed-width integer values will be represented, because boxed values are not eagerly unboxed—a function that projects an Int64 from an array returns a boxed integer value.

 All the fixed-width integer types have OfNat instances, which allow numerals to be used as literals, both in expression and in pattern contexts.
 The signed types additionally have Neg instances, allowing negation to be applied.